darshil-kaneria/MoonGen-dpdk-v25/README.md

 ### Which NICs do you support?
 Basic functionality is available on all [NICs supported by DPDK](http://dpdk.org/doc/nics).
 Hardware timestamping is currently supported and tested on Intel ice, igb, and i40e NICs.
-However, support for specific features vary between models.
+However, support for specific features varies between models.
 Use ``test-timestamping-capabilities.lua`` in ``examples/timestamping-tests`` to find out what your NIC supports.
 Hardware rate control is supported and tested on Intel ixgbe and i40e NICs.
-Hardware checksum offloading and timestamping currently does not work on ixgbe NICs with this version of Moongen.
+Hardware checksum offloading and timestamping currently do not work on ixgbe NICs with this version of MoonGen.

 ### What's the difference between MoonGen and libmoon?